-5.3.1 BRAKE FLUID MAINTENANCE
+5.3 BRAKE FLUID MAINTENANCE

-Check the brake fluid in the master cylinder periodically (under normal conditions, every 3 months).
-The master cylinder is located under the front deckboard and seat assembly.
-Use DOT 3 Motor Vehicle Brake Fluid.
-Maintain fluid level within 1/4" of master cylinder filler opening.
+Master cylinder is located in an access compartment to the right of the dash.
+See Figure 3.3.1 M. Check the brake fluid in the master cylinder periodically (under normal conditions, every 3 months).
+Use DOT 3 Motor Vehicle Brake fluid.
+Maintain fluid level within 1/4" of master cylinder filler opening or to the designated fill line.